apache/tvm-rfcs/rfcs/xxxx-collage.md

   offload, and those are grouped into a `"Primitive"` Relay function with a `"Compiler"` attribute.
 - For operator-based BYOC integrations, per-operator predicates indicate operators to offload, and again those are grouped into a `"Primitive"` Relay function with a `"Compiler"` attribute.
+  TODO(mbs): Consider removing predicate based BYOC integrations once TensorRT has been transitioned to be predicate based.
 - For TVM, obviously all of Relay can go into a single partition, however for search efficiency the partitions should roughly mimic the Relay `FuseOps`.
 That pass uses the `"TOpPattern"` (of type `OPPatternKind`) attribute on all Relay operators, and rules for when operators of one kind can be folded into another (typically by moving scalar ops from